Soothern and Craner Educational Foundation

 The furtherance of education or vocational training for girls or young women living in the city of Coventry.

-The Trust is a Quaker foundation, originating in the mid-eighteenth century, but grants are in no way limited to Quakers, and are available to all girls living within the city of Coventry.
+The Trust is a Quaker foundation, originating in the mid-eighteenth century, but grants are in no way limited to Quakers, and are available to all girls or young women living within the city of Coventry.
 Trustees of the charity, drawn from local Quakers and Coventry City Councillors, wish to encourage the uptake of grants to assist with girls’ education.

 In the case of individual applications, brief details of parents’ income, outgoings and circumstances will need to be supplied.
 If insufficient information is supplied on the application form, further details will be requested by the Trustees.